hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 ## Force apps to use Wayland
 A lot of apps will use Wayland by default.
 Chromium (and other browsers based on it or electron) don't.
-You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or somehow pass it in some `.conf` files.
-It's a mess, blame chromium devs.
+You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or use `.conf` files where possible.
+Chromium-based browsers also may have a toggle in about:config.

+For most electron apps, you should put the above in `~/.config/electron-flags.conf`.
+VSCode is known to not work with that though.

+You can check whether an app is running in xwayland or not with `hyprctl clients`.